syncfusion-content/windowsforms-docs/WindowsForms/QTP/utilities.md

 1) Open the Syncfusion Essential QTP Configuration located at (Installed location of Essential QuickTest Professional)\Utilities\SwfConfigUtility\SwfConfigUtility.exe.
-Enter the QTP assemblies’ location in the QTP Assemblies Location textbox and the Essential Studio version with framework in the Product Version textbox.
+Enter the QTP assemblies’ location in the QTP Assemblies Location textbox and the Essential Studio version with Framework in the Product Version textbox.
 After entering the details, click Check & Configure.
 It creates the Swfconfig.xml file for that particular version.
 Refer to the following image.

    ![](Utilities_images/Utilities_img1.png)